 For the NEOs, STIP targets include corporate and/or divisional and individual weightings.
-Corporate performance includes the achievement of annual financial and strategic measures.
-The financial and strategic measures are directly linked to the success of TSU and are considered integral to the achievement of TSU's long-term corporate strategy.
+Corporate performance includes the achievement of annual financial, safety and strategic measures.
+The financial, safety and strategic measures are directly linked to the success of TSU and are considered integral to the achievement of TSU's long-term corporate strategy.
 Individual performance is measured against the achievement of individual objectives and the executive's relative contributions to the achievement of TSU's overall performance.

-The STIP target levels and weightings for the NEOs under the 2020 STIP are as follows:
+The STIP target levels and weightings for the NEOs under the 2021 STIP are as follows:

 Name STIP Target (% of Salary) Corporate / Divisional Weighting (%) Individual Weighting (%)

 Jared B. Green 75 80 20

 Shaun W. Toivanen 50 60 40

 Leigh Ann Shoji-Lee (1) 50 60 40

-Autumn Howell 30 50 50
+Kelly Cantwell 50 60 40

-John Hawkins (2) 35 60 40
+Graeme Feltham (2) 40 50 50

-- (1) Ms. Shoji-Lee's corporate/divisional weighting was based 20% on TSU corporate results and 80% on PNG divisional results. - (2) Mr. Hawkins' corporate/divisional weighting was based solely on HGL's divisional results.
+- (1) Ms. Shoji-Lee's corporate/divisional weighting was based 20% on TSU corporate results and 80% on PNG divisional results. - (2) Mr. Feltham's corporate/divisional weighting was based solely on AUI's divisional results.